 Mission Bay Ferry Landing

-2016 Feasibility Study | 2019 Design & Permitting | 2021 Construction Completed
+2016 Feasibility Study (complete) | 2019 Design & Permitting (complete) | 2021 Phase 1 Construction (complete)

-The Mission Bay Ferry Terminal will provide critical regional ferry service to and from the Mission Bay neighborhood, one of the fastest growing neighborhoods in San Francisco, as well as the Dogpatch, Potrero Hill, Pier 70, and the Central Waterfront neighborhoods.
-The Ferry Terminal will further activate existing maritime activity along our working waterfront.
+The Mission Bay Ferry Landing will provide critical regional ferry service to and from the Mission Bay neighborhood, one of the fastest growing neighborhoods in San Francisco, as well as the Dogpatch, Potrero Hill, Pier 70, and the Central Waterfront neighborhoods.
+The ferry landing will further activate existing maritime activity along our working waterfront.

 - Engage the San Francisco community in the planning process for a working Central Waterfront.

-- Mission Bay Ferry Terminal Fact Sheet (Oct 2017)
+- Mission Bay Ferry Terminal Fact Sheet (January 2021)